andrews1022/react-typescript-project-setup/next/contentful-blog.md

 });
 ```

-The type for this also looks pretty crazy:
+The type for the destructured `data` variable also looks pretty crazy:

 ```ts
 type PropsGraphQLResponse = {